 Now everybody, in his heart of hearts, wants property, but how to get that property is all too often the critical issue.
 Ones who have little or no property do not generally deny the right of those who have property to possess the property, but they may very seriously question how and by what means the property-holder got possession of the property in the first place.
 Very serious, deeply emotional and bloody national revolutions have been waged over such matters.
 In such cases the disadvantaged accuses the advantaged property-holder that he got his property because he used questionable "legal" means to gain the property.
 The disadvantaged then feels that this justifies him to use any means at his disposal to take the property from the advantaged.

 In Exodus 20:15 and in Deuteronomy 5:19, God says "You shall not steal," either by war (I might add) or by stealth.
-There are no ifs, ands, or buts, or, maybe under certain conditions you can do this.
-In addition, to affirming the right to own property, this commandment, in its spirit, also covers the principle of generosity more directly than any other by condemning its opposite.
-From this arise the two principles Mr. Armstrong used to like to talk about: the give way, or the take-way principle.
+There are no ifs, ands, or buts, or, "maybe under certain conditions you can do this."
+In addition to affirming the right to own property, this commandment, in its spirit, also covers the principle of generosity more directly than any other by condemning its opposite.
+From this arises the two principles Mr. Armstrong used to like to talk about: the give way, or the take-way principle.
 So which is it going to be in life?

 Let us begin with scripture in the book of Leviticus and establish a couple of things right off here.

 Leviticus 25:23 The land shall not be sold for ever: for the land is mine, for you are strangers and sojourners with me.